 Nine highly trained paramedics were assigned to CEU teams under the direction of CMPD.
 These teams were responsible for ensuring protests remained peaceful and responding to any outbreak of civil disturbance.
 Paramedics on the CEU teams provide rapid medical support to officers and civilians who become ill or injured during a protest or civil disturbance.
 Six tactical paramedics were also deployed with the CMPD SWAT team at strategic locations throughout the city.

-Teams located inside the secure zone did not leave the area except for shift changes.
+Teams located inside of the secure zone did not leave the area except for shift changes.
 Any patients requiring medical attention inside the secure zone were either treated by one of the two hospital special event staffs on site or transferred to a waiting Medic unit at one of the Secret Service check points for transport to an area hospital.

 By all accounts the 2012 DNC was a huge success.
 There were no serious security breaches, the protests didn’t materialize into anything violent or unmanageable, and Medic was able to successfully handle the call volume and extra responsibilities that came with hosting the DNC.
 Call volume for the week of the DNC was up nearly 25% over the same holiday week the year prior (1,895 vs. 1,532), yet the agency was still able to maintain county contract compliance with regard to response times.